DulangaDasanayake/platinum-mern-webapp/README.md

 ### Thanks Giving ❤️

-Thanks for npm package developers, render.com, paypal developers, react developers, node developers, vs code vs code extension developers and every each developer that helped me out to finish this project...
+Thanks for Developers of npm, render.com, paypal, react, node, vs code vs code extension developers and every each developer that helped me out to finish this project...